isaac-adebayo/jenkins-ecommerce-deploy/README.md

      ```
      docker network create jenkins-network
      ```
-   - Pulled the jenkins image and ran the container with the below settings:
+   - Pulled the jenkins image and ran the container as root user with the below settings:

      `Created a '_jenkins_home_' volumme for jenkins data retention, and bind the required docker volumes for jenkins to be able to run docker commands using the docker engine installed on the host (EC2).
 Added the jenkins container to the 'jenkins_network' created`
      ```
-     docker run -d \
+     docker run -d -u root \
      -v jenkins_home:/var/jenkins_home \
      -v /var/run/docker.sock:/var/run/docker.sock \
      -v /usr/bin/docker:/usr/bin/docker \